Every Experience Protects the Cloud Forest

 Each ticket helps fund ranger patrols, research, and environmental education programs that connect science with local communities.

-Every coffee enjoyed at Raíces Restaurant, every purchase from the Gift Shop, and every guided walk support the conservation of Monteverde’s biodiversity.
+Every coffee enjoyed at Raíces Restaurant, every purchase from the Gift Shop, and every guided walk support the conservation of the Monteverde Cloud Forest Preserve and its biodiversity.

 Learn How We Operate